 Pet proofing your home by training your pet

 Your pet is probably your biggest ally in pet proofing your home and training is key.
-Training him/her not to pee on your carpet, shred your couch or catnap on your bed makes for purrfect pet-proofing.
+Using positive reinforcement to train them not to pee on your carpet, shred your couch or catnap on your bed makes for purrfect pet-proofing.

 Training is not only a way of showing love, it also reinforces a sense of belonging and trust.
-You will either need a professional pet trainer or know-how and endurance.
+You will either need a dog trainer, behaviourist or know-how and endurance.
 Or both.

-Even if a trainer lays down the basic laws, you’ll still need to take over command.
+Even if a trainer lays down the basic laws, you’ll still need to take over cueing your dog.
 Because you’re the one who’s there at bedtime and first thing in the morning.
 Training requires repetition and confidence.

 So, do whatever is required, drink another espresso and tighten your belt.
 And get ready to repeat yourself, a lot.
 You’ll be saying things like “no”, “well done” and “good boy/girl” like it’s your new mantra.
 You may feel like a stuck record but in the long run it’s worth it.